Sugar Mice: Cover art

 The cover was designed by the band's regular artist Mark Wilkinson.
 Unlike the covers of the album Clutching at Straws and the first single from it, "Incommunicado", which had been collages based on photographs, this one again featured Wilkinson's signature airbrush style.
 It shows sugar mice around a cocktail glass, melting from spilled liquid, with a male face in the background.

-Track listing
+Track listings

+All tracks were written by Derek Dick, Mark Kelly, Ian Mosley, Steve Rothery, and Pete Trewavas.